The city of Newcastle’s drinks scene has come of age. Here are some top places for a tipple.

 But wait there’s more …

-Australian Traveller readers search ‘Newcastle Pubs’ on Google about 5000 times per month, so we know this is a popular topic.
 Still thirsty to find the best bars and pubs in Newcastle?
-We recommend all-rounders such as The Exchange, The Junction Hotel, where you can eat, drink and sleep, Young Street Hotel, which gets top billing for its beer garden, and Maryville Tavern, which is much-loved by locals.
+We recommend all-rounders such as The Exchange, The Junction Hotel, where you can eat, drink and sleep.
+Young Street Hotel also gets top billing for its beer garden.
+And Maryville Tavern is much-loved by locals.